 The Trio’s visit to England created a huge sensation.
 There were reports in the British press as soon as they arrived.
 In the Evening Standard of November 18, Stern stated that they had formed a trio because of the “enormous excitation in cooperating with musicians who are one’s equals in thought and feeling”.
 In the Daily Herald of November 23, he explained that they were not at the hotel but at Hugo Rignold’s (the distinguished English conductor was touring) because they could rehearse more intensely, adding that, in chamber music “you have to think, practically breathe, together”.

 Peter Heyworth in The Observer summed up the amazement and enthusiasm of the British press and music lovers.
 He noted the cruel deficit of high-level chamber music ensembles, which he believed was largely based on an economic problem, discouraging soloists already well into their careers as well as young musicians who were able to make a very comfortable living in orchestras or in free-lance activities: “To abandon these lucrative activities to make time for the abundant rehearsal that is an absolute prerequisite of first class chamber music is to take a vow of poverty, and while many musicians may be Franciscans in heart, their wives and families are apt to take a more material view of the situation”.
-He was delighted by the interpretation of the Beethoven and Mendelssohn Trios, and could not find any wording over the Schubert Trio, “but a plague on epithets that leave the core of the experience untouched”.
+He was delighted by the interpretation of the Beethoven and Mendelssohn Trios, and was at a loss for words regarding the Schubert Trio, commenting “… but a plague on epithets that leave the core of the experience untouched”.
 This time, the Trio was well and truly launched.
 Istomin, Stern and Rose had had the wisdom to break in their programs far from America, and to rely on the enthusiastic reviews of old England before facing the unprepared American critics.
 It was time to conquer the United States.

 Programs in Ravinia during the 1955 Festival